MuhirwaRichard1/Home-Automation/README.md

 #demo
-Please ready read comments within the sketch for better understanding
+Please read comments within the sketch for better understanding